Gogoxingxing/lc/leetcode.md

         if (locationMap.containsKey(val)) {
             return false;
         }
-        //if it is not in the map, we insert it into the end of list, and build mapping relation locationMap.put(val, values.size());
+        //if it is not in the map,
+        //we insert it into the end of list,
+        //and build mapping relation
+        locationMap.put(val, values.size());
         values.add(val);
         return true;